bueler/stokes-extrude/README.md

 # stokes-extrude

-A Python package named `stokesextruded` for Stokes problems, including glacier cases, on extruded meshes in [Firedrake](https://www.firedrakeproject.org/).
+This repository provides a Python package named `stokesextruded` for Stokes problems, including glacier cases, on extruded meshes.
+The core technology is all from the [Firedrake](https://www.firedrakeproject.org/) finite element library.

 The implementation is in 3 source files in directory `stokesextruded/`: